 1989: Paul Goldberger delivered a lecture “Teaching About Architecture” at the National Art Education Association in Washington, D.C

-1990: At the first meeting of the German Democratic Republic’s first democratically elected Parliament, the East German legislators acknowledged responsibility for the Nazi holocaust and asked for forgiveness.
+1990: At the opening meeting of the German Democratic Republic’s first democratically elected Parliament, the East German legislators acknowledged responsibility for the Nazi holocaust and asked for forgiveness.
 The German Democratic Republic, known in the West as East Germany had been a Communist dictatorship.
 The de-Nazification process in Germany had really taken place in West Germany.
 In the Communist Zone, the contention was that by adopting Communism, atonement had been made.
 Or so their Soviet masters told the tale.

 1991: U.S. Premiere of “Out for Justice” featuring Gina Gershon and Juliana Margulies.